mohaanymo/Foundations-Of-Computer-Science/README.md

-# Learning journey of core computer science subjects

-Hello, I am an undergraduate CS student who's trying to really understand the foundations of CS and dive deep on how things are actually work under the hood, I hope after few months of this I would get a good job.

-This repo would cover all my activity from resources, my explanation, solved problems, projects, etc...
+# Computer Science Fundamentals - Learning Journey

+I'm an undergraduate CS student diving deep into core computer science concepts to truly understand how things work under the hood.
+This repository documents my learning journey including resources, explanations, solved problems, and projects.

+## Goal
+Build a strong foundation in CS fundamentals to prepare for a career in software development.

-# Overview
+## Overview

-the courses I will take are structured in this way
+The courses are structured into five main areas:

 ## **Foundational Mathematics**